 Chancellor Philip Hammond has published his 2018 Autumn Budget, covering many industries including waste and the environment.
-He spoke about a pledge to introduce a tax on single-use plastics which have less than 30% recycled plastic, but the ‘Latte Levy’ has been ruled out.

 The government will introduce a new tax from April 2022, on the manufacture and import of plastic packaging which contains less than 30% recycled plastic.

 A tax on single-use plastic and paper cups was widely called for to help combat the 2.5 billion cups that end up in landfill.
 The government, after a consultation on the issue, believe that it is not “effective in encouraging widespread reuse”.
 However, this will be reconsidered if the industry doesn’t make enough progress.

 £20 million to tackle plastics and boost recycling

 The £20 million will be split in two, £10m will be set aside for research and development into plastics and the remaining £10m will be used for pioneering innovative approaches to boosting recycling and reduce litter.